TensorBFS/TensorInference.jl/paper/paper.md

 5. draw samples from the posterior distribution given evidence [@han2018unsupervised; @cheng2019tree].

-The infrastructure based on tensor networks introduces several benefits in handling complex computational tasks.
-First, it provides a convenient approach to differentiate a tensor network program [@liao2019differentiable], a crucial operation in the computation of the inference tasks listed above.
-Second, it supports generic element types without sacrificing significant performance.
-The advantage of this generic element type support is that solutions to diverse problems can be obtained using the same tensor network contraction algorithm but with different element types.
-This introduces a level of flexibility and adaptability that can handle a broad spectrum of problem domains efficiently [@liu2021tropical; @liu2022computing].
-Third, it allows users to define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance of contracting tensor networks [@markov2008simulating; @pan2021simulating; @gao2021limitations].
+The use of a tensor network-based infrastructure offers several advantages when dealing with complex computational tasks.
+Firstly, it simplifies the process of computing gradients by employing differentiable programming [@liao2019differentiable], a critical operation for the aforementioned inference tasks.
+Secondly, it supports generic element types without a significant compromise on performance.
+The advantage of supporting generic element types lies in the ability to solve a variety of problems using the same tensor network contraction algorithm, simply by varying the element types used.
+This flexibility has allowed us to seamlessly implement solutions for several of the inference tasks mentioned earlier [@liu2021tropical; @liu2022computing].
+Thirdly, it allows users to define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance of contracting tensor networks [@markov2008simulating; @pan2021simulating;
-`TensorInference.jl` makes a predefined set of state-of-the-art contraction ordering methods available to the users.
+@gao2021limitations]. `TensorInference.jl` provides a predefined set of state-of-the-art contraction ordering methods.
 These methods include a *local search based method* (`TreeSA`) [@kalachev2022multitensor], two *min-cut based methods* (`KaHyParBipartite`) [@gray2021hyper] and (`SABipartite`), and a *greedy method* (`GreedyMethod`).
-Finally, `TensorInference.jl` harnesses the latest developments in computational technology, including a highly optimized set of BLAS [@blackford2002updated] routines and GPU technology.
+Finally, tensor networks -- and by extension, `TensorInference.jl` -- harness the latest developments in computational technology, including a highly optimized set of BLAS routines [@blackford2002updated] and GPU technology.

 # Statement of need